Painful intelligence: What AI can tell us about human suffering: Reducing desire and aversion

 There are also special techniques to reduce desires.
 One example is choosing to pay attention to good things that one already has, instead of things that one might obtain.
-This reduces desires and the tendency of insatiability; it is central in mental exercises based on gratitude.\citenew{emmons2002gratitude} Further, Epictetus proposed a rather extreme form of contemplation of impermanence, namely contemplation of death:\footnote{Quote from \EN, Paragraph~21.
+This reduces desires and the tendency of insatiability; it is central in mental exercises based on gratitude, which will be treated in more detail in Chapter~\ref{attitude.ch}.
+Reduction of desires is also facilitated by a simple, possibly ascetic lifestyle where there are fewer stimuli, or ``temptations'', that might elicit desires.
+A fashionable example is taking a break from the internet or social media; the monastic rules of Buddhist monks and nuns give a more radical example.
+Epictetus also proposed a rather extreme form of training for this end, namely contemplation of death:\footnote{\EN, Paragraph~21} \begin{quote} Let death and exile, and all other things which appear terrible be daily before your eyes, but chiefly death, and you will never entertain any abject thought, nor too eagerly covet anything.\footnote{Likewise, Seneca (\Lucilius, 49.10) proposes ``Say to me when I lie down to sleep: 'You may not wake again!'
+And when I have waked: 'You may not go to sleep again!'.
 It is easy to see why contemplation of death would reduce desires, and in particular planning and intentions.
 Presumably, contemplation of death reminds you that you just might die tomorrow, even if that is not very likely.
-By some kind of availability heuristic (see footnote~\ref{availability} in this chapter), that reminder will increase your estimate of the probability of dying soon, which implies that you don't have much time to obtain rewards left.
+By some kind of availability heuristic (see footnote~\ref{availability} in this chapter), that reminder will increase your estimate of the probability of dying soon, which implies that you don't have much time left to obtain rewards.
 So, their expected value is low, and any planning is less useful and highly restricted by this time horizon.
-(Such a reminder might also lead to gratitude for being alive; understanding the mechanisms of gratitude is, however, outside of the scope of this book.)
-Buddhist practices also include contemplation of death; it may serve slightly different purposes \citep[p.~155]{analayo}, but the classical manual \textit{Visuddhimagga} (Chapter VIII, 41) links it directly to ``disenchantment'' and ``conquer[ing] attachment''.
-Nevertheless, some psychological research based on the Terror Management Theory claims that reminding people of their mortality may, in fact, increase their willingness to consume \citep{kasser2000wealth}; see also \citet{burke2010two,gao2020neural}.
-It remains to be understood why such quite opposite effects can be observed.} \begin{quote} Let death and exile, and all other things which appear terrible be daily before your eyes, but chiefly death, and you will never entertain any abject thought, nor too eagerly covet anything. \end{quote}
+Buddhist practices also include contemplation of death; it may serve slightly different purposes \citep[p.~155]{analayo}, but the classic manual \textit{Visuddhimagga} (Chapter VIII, 41) links it directly to ``disenchantment'' and ``conquer[ing] attachment''.
+Nevertheless, some psychological research based on the Terror Management Theory claims that reminding people of their mortality may, in fact, increase their willingness to consume \citep{kasser2000wealth}; see also \citet{burke2010two,gao2020neural}. \citet{frias2011death} propose a model to understand why such quite opposite effects can be observed, and how exactly the death reflection should be done to increase gratitude and reduce greed. } \end{quote}